Built around Kierland Commons and the Westin resort, this area is one of Scottsdale's most walkable with shops and restaurants steps away.

 Kierland tends to attract established families, dual-income professionals, and relocating buyers from higher-cost markets who recognize the value proposition.
 The buyer profile skews toward those who have done their homework on school quality, commute times, and resale potential before making their move.
 What seals the deal for most buyers is the proximity to Kierland Commons shopping and Scottsdale Quarter, which add daily-life value that is difficult to replicate elsewhere.

-Kierland's $680K median represents a 9% below the broader Scottsdale market ($750K).
-At $262 per square foot versus Scottsdale's $288 average, Kierland offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 35 days, a pace that gives buyers room to think but not enough to be indecisive.
+Kierland's $680K median represents a 29% below the broader Scottsdale market ($954K).
+Kierland offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Kierland and across Scottsdale's 10 neighborhoods, sees a pattern here that raw median numbers miss: Kierland consistently outperforms the city average in resale value because it has something most competing neighborhoods lack - a combination of school access, community amenities, and location that families will pay to secure.
-The homes that sell fastest here are not the cheapest or the most expensive; they are the well-maintained, move-in-ready properties in the $612K to $748K sweet spot.
+A pattern Incyte Realty's experience across Scottsdale's 10 neighborhoods keeps surfacing, and one that raw median numbers miss: neighborhoods like Kierland hold resale value because they offer what competing areas often lack - a combination of school access, community amenities, and location that families will pay to secure.
+The listings that draw the deepest interest are typically the well-maintained, move-in-ready properties priced near the neighborhood median.

-Venture REI monitors real estate conditions across the Phoenix metropolitan area, including Kierland.
-The market insights in this guide reflect current ARMLS data combined with on-the-ground experience from a team that has been active in this market for over a decade.
+Incyte Realty monitors real estate conditions across the Phoenix metropolitan area, including Kierland.
+The market insights in this guide combine regularly refreshed public market data with on-the-ground experience from a team that has been active in this market for over a decade.

-For a candid look at what is available in Kierland right now, contact Venture REI.
+For a candid look at what is available in Kierland right now, contact Incyte Realty.